hmxmilohax/rb3-pc/README.md

 **Drums**:

 Make sure you **set “Device Class” to “Drum”.**

-Switch the dropdown menu next to it to"Rock Band" if you’re using Rock Band drums, “Rock Band Pro” if you’re using Rock Band Drums with Pro expansions, or leave it on “Guitar Hero” if you’re using Guitar Hero drums.
+**Switch the drop-down menu next to it to"Rock Band" if you're using Rock Band drums, “Rock Band Pro” if you're using Rock Band Drums with Pro expansions, or leave it on “Guitar Hero” if you're using Guitar Hero drums.**

 | **RPCS3**    | **Rock Band Drums** | **Rock Band Pro Drums** | **Guitar Hero Drums** |
 |:--------:|:---------------:|:-------------------:|:-----------------:|